 Manic Kingdom by Erin Stair, MD, MPH

-“This true, crazy, provocative, sometimes hilarious, often shocking story, featuring 3 eccentric characters, will make you rethink mental illness, sanity and what people call crazy.”
+“This true, provocative, sometimes hilarious, often shocking story features 3 eccentric characters that will make you rethink mental illness, sanity and what people call crazy.”

-Is what someone is experiencing truly “mental illness” or is it the body’s and mind’s collective response to a series of unfortunate, heartbreaking and/or stressful life events?
-Events lacking the support of a solid social network, healthy food, quality sleep and a healthy and loving sense of self?
-How much does “life’s stressful events” get labeled a mental illness?
-Can imperfect cures be found in imperfect people in imperfect places?
-The answer is yes.
-Can conventional therapy fail you?
+Is what someone experiences truly “mental illness” or is it the body’s and mind’s collective response to a series of unfortunate, heartbreaking and stressful life events?
+Can conventional therapy help you?
 YES.
-You’ll see all of this in Manic Kingdom.
+But can it fail you?
+YES.
+IN A BIG WAY.
+Can you find the cure in highly unusual places that make the rest of the world ask WTF?
+YES.
 Can life change for the better or for the worse rapidly, sparking temporary dips off the cerebral balance beam into the quicksand of what the world labels insanity?
-I know it can, and I’ve learned to embrace the uncertainty. – Dr. Erin Stair
+Yes, I know it can, because that’s exactly what I experienced.
+Since then, I’ve learned to let go of trying to find an answer for everything and embrace the uncertainty.

-Order a signed copy of Dr. Stair’s provocative, eccentric novel Manic Kingdom here or order a hard copy or e-book from Amazon !
+Order a signed copy of Dr. Stair’s novel Manic Kingdom here or order a hard copy or e-book from Amazon.

 What is Manic Kingdom about?